min2ha/ukwa-site/content/target/4804/index.en.md

   "subject": "Nelson Mandela"
 }

-# NME: Freedom Songs: How Nelson Mandela Used Music To Change The World

 <p>Blog posting by Ben Hewitt on 6 December, reporting on the use of popular music in Britain and South Africa in keeping Mandela in popular consciousness during his imprisonment on Robben Island.</p>